FrancescoRisso/PolitoMaterialDownload/README.md

 This might mean that there are still strange problems not picked up by the lab-testing, if you find some please report them.
 I will be using this tool for the next semester and will be fixing any bug that I find.

+## Updating

+I will be using this tool, so I might find and fix new bugs, or I might add new useful features.
+Every update will be published here, and the changes will be tracked in the file [CHANGELOG.md](CHANGELOG.md).

+When updating to a new version, please give a look to the changelog's versions from the one you are updating from to the current version: you might need to add/modify some settings.
+If you have to change something, it will be marked as `NOTE` in the changelog.

 ## How to install

 -   Download all the code to your machine (either with `git clone` or by downloading the zip folder, then exctracting).